donejs/donejs/docs/guide.md

 export default AppState;
 ```

-This initializes an `AppMap` which contains a global application state and is also responsible for caching data when rendering on the server so that it doesn't need to be requested again on the client.
-We will cover what `can/map/define/` does in more detail later but in the `define` object or `AppState` we can now create a `message` property with a default value `Hello World!`.
+This initializes an `AppMap` which contains the application state (with a default `message` property) and is also responsible for caching data when rendering on the server so that it doesn't need to be requested again on the client.

 The complete file structure of our fully functional application now looks like this: